 - Food Drive P3 Planning Kit– Food drive instructions tailored to P3

-- Assembly Event Calculator– Helps calculate amount of food and volunteers needed to assemble desired number of Power Packs
+- Assembly Event Calculator– Helps calculate food and volunteers needed to assemble desired number of Power Packs

 - P3 Putting Packs Together – Details how to organize a packing event, assign tasks for each participant, etc.